-After strolling the grounds of Hachimangu, later in the afternoon, we went along to my favourite incense place down Komachidōri as I wanted to re-experience some perfumes I had once briefly smelled by by incense maker Koju that are on display in the space at the back.
+After strolling the grounds of Hachimangu, we went along to my favourite incense place down Komachidōri to re-experience some perfumes by incense maker Koju on display in the space at the back.

-The seven perfumes in the Juemon series are all good ; nuanced, warm and atmospheric scents, the majority soft and woody with just the right amount of austerity, although three were a little too understated for our tastes.
-The standouts for me included Kou (‘Lord’ , or ‘Emperor’) which is a fine byakudan sandalwood that I would consider getting for myself as sometimes I feel precisely like that Japanese incense iteration of the wood : to me it had a feeling of authenticity.
+The seven perfumes in the Juemon series are all nuanced, warm and atmospheric, the majority soft and woody with just the right amount of austerity.
+Standouts for me included Kou (‘Lord’ , or ‘Emperor’) which is a fine byakudan sandalwood that I would consider getting for myself as sometimes I feel precisely like that Japanese incense iteration of the wood : to me it had a feeling of authenticity.

-If I enjoyed these two – and quite liked the rest, I fell in love with the striking outlier in the collection. — Tou (‘transparent’).
+If I enjoyed these two, I fell in love with the striking outlier in the collection. — Tou (‘transparent’).

-There is a peculiar uniqueness to a lot of Japanese incense : the poignant contrast between the crushed powder of the balsamic bases of the sachets slipped inside kimonos to release perfume quietly, and the sharp, dark crystalline medicinality of the shōnō, or camphor, with its sting of the foreboding ancient that I find I have always had a deep and puzzling attraction to.
+There is a peculiar uniqueness to a lot of Japanese incense : the poignant contrast between the crushed powder of the balsamic bases of the sachets slipped inside kimonos to release perfume quietly, and the sharp, dark crystalline medicinality of the shōnō, or camphor, with its sting of the foreboding ancient to which I have always had a deep and puzzling attraction.

-In this singular and delightful perfume, a penetrative top note of Japanese hakka mint is entwined with a grave apothecary camphor, spiked warmly with my wintry favourite, dried chōjū clove buds – over a soft ambered, vanillic fade-out lingering sensuously on skin.
-Unusual and odd, as a perfume, this is an absolute must-buy for me and I will be going back again next week to get a bottle: I can imagine it being very distinctive on a cold winter’s night around New Year wrapped up in a long coat.
+In this singular and delightful scent, a penetrative top note of Japanese hakka mint is entwined with a grave apothecary camphor, spiked warmly with dried chōjū clove buds – over a soft ambered, vanillic fade-out lingering sensuously on skin.
+Unusual as a perfume, this is an absolute must-buy for me and I will be going back again next week to get a bottle: I can imagine it being very distinctive on a cold winter’s night around New Year wrapped up in a long coat.
 Kamakura is a beautiful place, filled with historical savour, and this perfume definitely captures something of its quintessential atmosphere.

 Firstly, thanks Neil for hosting this interview on your excellent blog!
 Let me introduce myself – I’m an artist by profession and an occasional perfume reviewer for L.L.M.
 Edinburgh.
 Last month I interviewed Imogen Russon Taylor, owner and founder of Scotland’s first perfume house, Kingdom Scotland.
 Since L.L.M. isn’t specifically a perfume magazine I wanted to feature the full interview here, where it can be appreciated by fellow perfume aficionados!